Bahía Blanca: Economy

 There are several local societies representing economic activities taking place in the region such as Sociedad Rural, Corporación del Comercio y de la Industria, and Sociedad Industrial, all of whom organize conferences and exhibits linked to the branch of trade, commerce, or industry their associates carry out.
-Some of the exhibits are quite traditional and have taken place for many years, such as "Exposición Nacional de Ganadería e Industria de la Sociedad Rural de Bahía Blanca", mainly grouping those devoted to cattle husbandry and sheep breeding, which up to 2006 account for 122 annual displays when there is a contest awarding prizes to the best-presented animals.
+Some of the exhibits are quite traditional and have taken place for many years, such as "Exposición Nacional de Ganadería e Industria de la Sociedad Rural de Bahía Blanca", mainly grouping those devoted to cattle husbandry and sheep breeding, which up to 2006 accounted for 122 annual displays when there is a contest awarding prizes to the best-presented animals.

-As far as the retail business goes the biggest presence is the BPM store with over 300 locations in the city and more than 2500 worldwide.
-The very first location is still open and operated personally by the founders.
-It is located downtown right next to "Teatro Don Bosco", this was key to their success.